sasha-tkachev/fastapi-cloudevents/CONTRIBUTING.md

 Typically a pull request should relate to an existing issue.
-If you have found a bug, want to add an improvement, or suggest an API change, you MAY create an issue before proceeding with a pull request, but it is not requried.
+If you have found a bug, want to add an improvement, or suggest an API change, you MAY create an issue before proceeding with a pull request, but it is not required.